 This project was one epic failure after another.
 I almost gave up.
 Several times.
 But persistence paid off and we now have a ladybug hotel in our garden.
 It’s made with 100% sustainable and organic materials and it turned out to be pretty stinkin cute.
 Even with all of the frustration and failures.
 I’ll give you the behind the scenes of the ladybug hotel that almost didn’t make it.

 We’ve been using ladybugs as an all-natural way to eliminate aphids in our Victory Garden.
 It’s super simple – make sure the ground is wet, and release the ladybugs at night so they don’t fly away.
-They come in a container of 300, you can keep them in the fridge and I like to release them in small amounts over 1-2 weeks every several days.
+They come in various quantities, you can keep them in the fridge and I like to release them in small amounts over 1-2 weeks every several days.
 But what happens when they eat all of the aphids?
 I didn’t want them to fly away forever, so I wanted to make a hotel for my ladybug friends.

 I wanted to use 100% sustainable and organic materials and not have to purchase anything.
 I started with a cutie crate – you know – the crates that come with the cutie clementines.
 They have a million and one repurposes!